DIY Slime is the new popular activity for kids. Come see How To Make Slime for Kids that's easy and doesn't contain Borax.

 Slime takes a few steps, but the fascinating goo is very easy to create.

-There are two popular ways and one of them is to use Elmer's glue, Borax, and water.
+There are two popular ways, and one of them is to use Elmer's glue, Borax, and water.
 Then add any extra colors or sparkles.
 The other option is to use Elmer’s glue, baking soda, and contact solution.
-Those are just a couple out of many recipes to make the perfect slime mixture.
+Those are just a couple of the many recipes to make the perfect slime mixture.
 Today, we're going to show you the latter.

 Step 2 - Add 1 teaspoon baking soda to glue and mix together.
 (And food coloring if using)